systemetric/shepherd/sheepsrc/docs/hello-gpio.md

 ## Buttons

 While your robot hopefully won't be colliding with much, buttons are a good way for a robot to know if it's driven into something.
 Buttons should be plugged into the - pin and a regular pin (such as 1).
-Using the `INPUT` mode, you can detect when a button is pressed.
+Using the `INPUT_PULLUP` mode, you can detect when a button is pressed.

 ```python
 import robot